Moldova

 • Medical expenses occurred during trips abroad following accidents

-• Medical expenses occurred during trips abroad following sudden illness and emergency
+• Medical expenses occurred during trips abroad following a sudden illness and an emergency

 • Additional costs with the repatriation of a dead body